-It seems like these things should be a no brainer, but the FCBA protects consumers against charges on credit cards that were incorrect, resulted in a faulty or damage product, and others.
+It seems like these things should be a no-brainer, but the FCBA protects consumers against charges on credit cards that were incorrect, resulted in a faulty or damaged product, and others.
 It also helped set up a procedure for consumers to dispute their charges.

 Likewise, creditors can’t discriminate based on whether the applicant receives funds from the government such as welfare, social security, VA benefits, alimony and more.

 President Jimmy Carter is largely associated with his humanitarian efforts and social policies, establishing the Departments of Energy and Education while in office and later becoming an essential figure in the Habitat for Humanity charity.

 While President Carter had only one term in the Oval Office, he managed to pass a series of key consumer finance protections:

 The Fair Debt Collection Practices Act (1977) — If you think debt collectors are annoying now, they were much worse prior to the FDCPA.
 The act placed several regulations on how debt collectors can contact and interact with consumers.